-Of course you won’t want to drive the entire time, this route takes you through major cities like Memphis, St. Louis, and New Orleans, and past several parks, historical sites, museums and attractions.
+Of course, you won’t want to drive the entire time.
+This route takes you through major cities like Memphis, St. Louis, and New Orleans, and past several parks, historical sites, museums and other attractions.
 These are fifteen highlights you won’t want to miss.

 1. Itasca State Park, Minnesota

 Start your trip where the Mississippi River first begins: Lake Itasca in north-central Minnesota.
 The headwaters are marked by a monument that reads, “Here 1475 ft above the ocean the Mighty Mississippi begins to flow on its winding way 2552 miles to the Gulf of Mexico.”